smarthomeNG/plugins/rcswitch/README.md

 </pre>

 ## Necessary Hardware
-- RaspberryPi or any other board wich has digital GPIO
+- RaspberryPi or any other board having digital GPIO
 - [433 Mhz transmitter](https://www.google.de/search?q=433+mhz+transmitter&client=opera&hs=aeh&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjzsYKo7vHRAhXKWxoKHdk1D6YQ_AUICSgC&biw=1163&bih=589)
 - 433 Mhz controlled power plug, e.g. Brennenstuhl RCS 1000 N

 Connect the VCC of the 433Mhz transmitter to any 5V output pin of your board, the GND to a ground pin and the ATAD to any GPIO pin.
-In this example we use  pin 17.
-I reccomend also to connect a (long) cable to the ANT pin of the 433Mhz transmitter - this extends the range of the sender.
+In this example, pin 17 is used.
+I recommend also to connect a (long) cable to the ANT pin of the 433Mhz transmitter - this extends the range of the sender.

 ## Installation of 3rd party software
 The plugin depends on two 3rd party software packages: